carodak/YouMark/README.md

 ![alt text](accueil.png)

 Personal note: I think we did an amazing work!
-We grew from our previous project, specially in term of writting.
+We grew up from our previous project, specially in term of writting.
 It is understandable for someone that have not knowledge in computer science.
 The report shows a real reflection, we implemented a lot of cool features!
 I am currently reviewing that 2 years later, and I am impressed with what we did.